Understanding Cloud Deployment Models: Public, Private, Hybrid, and Multi-Cloud

 Hybrid Cloud Model: Overview, Benefits, Drawbacks, Best Use Cases

 The hybrid cloud model is expected to become the default model for 90% of large organizations by 2027.
 It is a cloud deployment model that links private and public cloud resources.
 It gives businesses the freedom to place sensitive data in a secure private setting, while using scalable public services for general workloads.
-This mix aims to balance control and cost effectively.
+This mix aims to balance control and cost effectively, helping enterprises stay flexible and competitive, especially when supported by Cloud solutions for rapid innovation and resilience.

 Advantages of Hybrid Cloud Model